Kenny1941/Crypto_Bot/README.md

 **NO TRADES ARE EXECUTED WHEN VALDIATION=True**

-To switch to live trading:
+To switch to live trading binance account must have USDT (Tether) in account:

             Change VALIDATION=True to VALIDATION=False